ai-bits/ai-bits.github.io/README.md

 The button-label actually says that, but with the relatively poor English of the page they could have meant all sorts of things.
 The **complete** assembly PDF is hidden in a zip ([Tutorials Link](https://www.adrive.com/public/vJjVc4/AdeeptIntelligentRemoteControlCarKitForArduinoV1_2.zip)) way below on the page.

 One often has to look very hard and carefully how to fit parts.
-E.g. the front bumper and the rest of the chassis are held together with some plate, but the exact fit is really hard to get from the murky picture.
+E.g. the front bumper and the rest of the chassis are held together with some plate on top of the other two.
+This is really hard to get from the murky picture.

 The SunFounder docs sound like native speaker English, while the Adeept ones don't and often use expressions that don't exactly fit.
+Only two examples out of a lot:
+- sticker instead of stick (on the remote)
+- self-prepared instead of self-supplied parts

 ### PWM Hardware & Software Quality Problems
-So far I didn't check the Adeept software very much as I mostly bought it for its Arduino platform and interesting remote control concept based on Arduino Nanos.
+So far I didn't check the Adeept software very much as I mostly bought the car for its Arduino platform and interesting RC based on Nanos.

-What immediately caught my eye:
+What immediately caught my eye in the AdeeptRemoteControl.ino:
 ```C
 if(mode==0){ // Apparently there are exactly two modes
   digitalWrite(led2Pin,HIGH);